msantiago35/PSTAT-134/README.md

 # PSTAT-134

+PSTAT 134 at UCSB

+Applications of advanced data science tools for data retrieval, statistical analysis and machine learning, optimization, and visualization.

-These are the assignments ive worked on in my PSTAT 134 class at UCSB.
+These are the assignments I have worked on in my Statistics 34 course.